AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/AMLSchemaManager_1.md

 CAEXDocument.AMLSchemaManager Method (XElement)
 ===============================================
-AutomationML 2.1 APIGets the schema manager for the CAEX document which contains the provided XML node.
+Gets the schema manager for the CAEX document which contains the provided XML node.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)